Is public speaking a skill?

 And even when they pause, it’s fake.
 TV presenters are most guilty of this.

-I am sure you know what you want to say before the meeting.
 Use the silent pause to think on your feet.

 When you talk too much without a break, your audience can accurately predict what you want to say next.